aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/restrict-turning.md

 ### Creating two phases intersections

-Many of the explored detour option all assume/presume that an adjacent secondary-street system exists and has the capacity to absorb additional traffic caused by the proposed diversions.
+Many of the explored detour options assume/presume that an adjacent secondary-street system exists and has the capacity to absorb additional traffic caused by the proposed diversions.
 When they don't exist widening one of the roads to accommodate u-turns and/or previous cross-traffic-turn is usually a more feasible alternative.

 Deciding which detour alternatives applies to each flow, requires a careful evaluation of the intensity and fluctuations of demand along the day in the intersection and surrounding streets, widths of the approaches and widening possibilities.